-Depression is a constant feeling of negativity that stems from a chemical imbalance in the brain.
+Depression is a constant feeling of sadness which is believed to stem from a chemical imbalance in the brain.
 There are many types of depression, and someone with depression may feel the symptoms briefly or over many years.
-Emotional influences like stress don’t cause depression, but they can intensify it.
+Emotional influences like stress don’t cause major depressive disorder, but they can intensify it.
 Depression is often treated with medication and therapy.

 No exact number exists for how many people have or have had CG.
-According to a study, between 10 to 20 percent of people who grieve have severe enough symptoms to be thought of as having CG.
+One estimate states that 10 million people in the United States likely have severe enough symptoms to be thought of as having CG.

 Depression is well-documented.
 According to the National Institute of Mental Health (NIMH), nearly 7 percent of adults in the United States experience depression each year.